JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/lab.md

 julia> a = [-19, 7, -4, 6]
 julia> display(a) # should return the same thing as the line above
 ```
 As you can see, the string that is being displayed contains information about the contents of a variable along with it's type in this case this is a `Vector` of `Int` types.
-Which can be checked further with the `typeof` function
+Which can be checked further with the `typeof` function:
 ```@repl 1
 typeof(a)
 ```
+In most cases variables store just a reference to a place in memory either stack/heap (exceptions are primitive types such as `Int`, `Float`) and therefore creating an array `a`, storing the reference in `b` with `b = a` and changing elements of `b`, e.g. `b[1] = 2`, changes also the values in `a`.

 The other two assignments are exactly the same as they both generate an instance of `Int` type with different values.
 Though now one has to call for hell the `typeof` function, because by default this information is omitted in the display of simple types.
 ```@repl 1